JL978/todo-list/README.md

 # todoList
-my version of a to do list made from HTML, CSS and pure JavaScript
+My version of a to do list made from HTML, CSS and pure JavaScript as an exercise to practice these concepts